Jahsid/jahsid/README.md

 # Hi there! 👋 I'm Muhammed Jahsid P

-I'm a **Software Developer** and **MCA student** with a knack for solving problems and building dynamic web and mobile applications.
+I'm a **Software Developer** and **MCA graduate** with a knack for solving problems and building dynamic web and mobile applications.
 With hands-on experience in full-stack development and a passion for learning new technologies, I'm constantly expanding my knowledge and skill set.

 ---